braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 ## Subscribing to push notifications updates

 To access the push notification payloads processed by Braze, use the [`Braze.Notifications.subscribeToUpdates(_:)`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/notifications-swift.class/subscribetoupdates(_:)/) method.
-When calling the function, you can specify whether you'd like to subscribe to notifications involved in push open events, foreground push received events, or both.
+You can use the `payloadTypes` parameter to specify whether you'd like to subscribe to notifications involving push open events, foreground push received events, or both.

 {% tabs %}
 {% tab swift %}